Institutional Ethics Committee

 Protocol Title

-AI Enabled Retinal Fundus Based Screening Platform for Diabetic Retinopathy, Glaucoma, and Age-Related Macular Degeneration – Protocol 1 (Retrospective Study)
+AI Enabled Retinal Fundus Based Screening Platform for Diabetic Retinopathy, Glaucoma, and Age-Related Macular Degeneration – Retrospective Study

-AI Enabled Retinal Fundus Based Screening Platform for Diabetic Retinopathy, Glaucoma, and Age-Related Macular Degeneration – Protocol 1 (Retrospective Study)
+AI Enabled Retinal Fundus Based Screening Platform for Diabetic Retinopathy, Glaucoma, and Age-Related Macular Degeneration – Retrospective Study

-AI Enabled Retinal Fundus Based Screening Platform for Diabetic Retinopathy, Glaucoma, and Age-Related Macular Degeneration – Protocol 1 (Retrospective Study)
+AI Enabled Retinal Fundus Based Screening Platform for Diabetic Retinopathy, Glaucoma, and Age-Related Macular Degeneration – Retrospective Study

 AI-Based Multimodal Estimation of eGFR Using Kidney Ultrasound and Clinical Parameters